sridhar-sp/tic-tac-toe/README.md

 Tic-tac-toe game from markdown file.

-* You are player 'X' and 2nd player 'O' is computer.
+* You are player 'X' and player 'O' is computer.
-* Press any empty box to begin the game play or 'Let the computer play' first
+* Press any empty box to begin the game play or 'Let the computer play' first.
+* For every move the screen reload to render the board.
+Have fun.

 <br/>